 The average virus lasts 9 days.
 Could be less, could be longer.
 A viral bronchitis (nasty cough) can last a month.
 Very annoying.

-I hesitate to even start this section since this is not well researched in western medicine but I do believe there are lots of good treatments for various problems out there.
-I mentioned earlier coconut water and ginger.
-I would love to hear from you in the comments below and share your tips.
-I will try anything and write about it if it works and give you credit!!!
+This type of treatment is not well researched in western medicine but I do believe there are lots of good treatments for various problems out there.
+I would love to hear from you in the comments below so share your tips.

 Stay healthy my friends, stay healthy.